Chainfire/UselethMiner/README.md

 barrier on initial connection (or some luck).

 The devfee is based on the exact number of hashes produced.
-The devfee is mined using a single thread, so if you're running multiple threads, only one of them will be temporarily diverted.
+The devfee is mined using at most 1/8th of used threads, so if you're running multiple threads, only a few of them (usually one) will be temporarily diverted.

 Stats shown in on-screen output are live and accurate.